senicko/algorithms/codeforces/tiles/README.md

 So `4 * 2 * 2 * 1 = 2 * 2 * 2 * 2 = 2 ^ 4 = 2 ^ (2 + 2)`.

-Now we can compute that in O(log(n)) time thanks to binary exponentation.
+Now we can compute that in O(log(n)) time thanks to binary exponentiation.

+---

+binary_exponentiation combinatorics